Win Scholarship Upto

 Step 5: Pay the Registration Fee

-The fee varies from state to state ranging between INR 200 to 2000.
+The fee varies from state to state, ranging between INR 200 and 2000.

 Step 6: Submit the Application